Get Paid to Write: 30+ Sites That Pay Writers [2021 Update]

 Want to get paid to write content for a magazine, blog, website, or online journal?
 You’ve made a smart choice.
-There are lots of benefits to writing guest posts online:
+There are lots of benefits for your freelance writing career:

-• Get portfolio clips for your freelance writing business
+- Get samples for your freelance writing business

-• Experience what web writing is all about before choosing it as a career
+- Experience what freelance writing work is all about before choosing it as a career

 Scroll through this list and you’ll discover you can write about anything you want (nearly) and get paid to do it.
 I update this list regularly whenever I find new opportunities to get paid to write, and include the latest payment information with each.

 But before we dig into this list, I want to clarify that it doesn’t include any freelance writing jobs, paid writing jobs, or job boards — just blogs, magazines and publications that pay for guest contributions.
 If you’re looking for platforms where you can find freelance writing gigs, I have another list post of top freelance writing websites you can check out.